joel-quek/Georgia-Tech-OMSA/OMSA_Experience.md

 _Using Arena and Excel to Run Simulations_

-What’s the point of using Arena when Python can run better simulations?
+Why use Arena when Python can run better simulations?

 _Random Number Generation_